-It’s safe to say he’s leaving that legacy in the past.
+It’s safe to say he’s working on leaving that legacy in the past.
 Riding a four-fight win streak in which he captured the Bellator light heavyweight championship in June, Bader is now poised as the favorite to win a second title.
-Although Bellator’s Heavyweight Grand Prix does not truly represent the elite big men in the sport today, winning the tournament as a light heavyweight would be both hilarious and legendary.
+Although Bellator’s Heavyweight Grand Prix does not truly represent the elite big men in the sport today, winning the tournament as a light heavyweight would be both hilarious and a boost to his resume.

 After countless setbacks and disappointments, it’s refreshing to see Ryan Bader with a belt around his waist.
 Even in the most risque and confusing contexts.

 — Sun Devil Wrestling (@ASUWrestling) February 16, 2018

 Some are disappointed to learn Ryan did not choose the obvious, “Master” Bader nickname.
 However, “Darth” Bader commits to his gimmick, often walking out to the Imperial March, and he has studied the blade.

 Despite realizing a world championship, fans still exclude Bader when listing some of the best and most accomplished in the world at the upper weights.
 This is Fighter of Interest, where underrated fighters from an upcoming event are brought to light.

 Fighter of Interest: Ryan Bader